-According to the Specific Regulatory Standard AETN-CL-I, II-0.06.01 Safe Transport of Radioactive Materials, for the Transport of Radioactive Materials the Authorization Holder must present to the AETN the commitment or contract of the supplier to manage the radioactive sources within its borders once they are no longer in use, the presentation of the technical administrative documentation by the Authorization Holder constitutes for the Regulatory Authority as a sworn declaration on the part of the Authorization Holder.
+According to the Specific Regulatory Standard AETN-CL-I, II-0.06.01 Safe Transportation of Radioactive Materials, for the Transport of Radioactive Materials the Holder of the Authorization must submit to the AETN the commitment or contract of the provider to manage sources within their borders once they are are in disuse, the presentation of administrative technical documentation by The Authorization Holder is constituted for the Regulatory Authority as an affidavit from the Authorization Holder.

-According to the Regulation "Management of Radioactive Waste, Sealed Sources in Disuse and Management of Spent Fuel", in approval phase, the facilities and activities of radioactive waste management will be conceived, designed and carried out considering, where applicable, transboundary effects potentials.
+According to the Regulation "Management of Radioactive Waste, Sealed Sources in Disuse and Management of Spent Fuel", in approval phase, the facilities and practices of radioactive waste management will be conceived, designed and carried out considering, where applicable, transboundary effects potentials.
 In no case should a facility or activity of radioactive waste management, which may generate radiological risks in the health of people or the environment in the national territory, as well as beyond national borders.